qulle/oltb/README.md

 <h1 align="center">Toolbar for OpenLayers</h1>

 ## OLTB v1.1.0
-OLTB is a portable mobile friendly GIS toolbar developed for OpenLayers 7.4.0.
-The toolbar can be filled with any number of tools and can be used in both horizontal and vertical mode and is available in both light and dark theme.
+OLTB is a Vanilla JS, portable mobile friendly GIS Toolbar, developed using OpenLayers 8.2.0.
+The Toolbar can be filled with any number of tools and can be used in both horizontal and vertical mode and is available in both light and dark theme.

 ## Latest Build - [Demo](https://qulle.github.io/oltb/)
-The latest demo is built using the last official release but may contain more features that have been added since then.
+The latest demo is built using the last official release.

 ## Screenshots
 ![Screenshot Light Theme](https://raw.githubusercontent.com/qulle/oltb/main/images/demo-light.png?raw=true "Screenshot Light Theme")